antariandel/daqhats_dev/examples/c/mcc152/README.md

 familiarize yourself with the daqhats library and MCC 152 DAQ HAT board.
 All examples are ready-to-run and can be customized to suit your needs.

+>Additional information about each example is in the README file in the folder where the example is located.

 ## Example Programs
 - **analog_output_write**: gets a user value and updates an analog output channel.